vdeturckheim/advanced-nodejs-book/src/introduction.md

-It is expected that the reader will have the pragmatism and the common sense to know what should be done in production and what should only be done in staging or development environment. staging or development environment. staging or development environment. staging or development environment.
+It is expected that the reader will have the pragmatism and the common sense to know what should be done in production and what should only be done in staging or development environment.